Archive for the 'Facebook' Category

 The Case for Localizing Names

 I often help my friends and family members open email accounts.
-Sometimes they are starting to use the Internet and sometimes they move from old email services (Yahoo, Walla!, ISP) to something modern (like it or not, GMail).
+Sometimes they are starting to use the Internet and sometimes they move from old email services (Yahoo, Walla!, ISP) to something modern (like it or not, Gmail).

 At some point they have to fill their name, which will appear in the “from” field.
 And then I have to suggest them to write it in Latin characters, even though most of them speak languages that aren’t written in Latin characters – mostly Hebrew and Russian.
 Chances are that some day they will send an email to somebody who cannot read Russian or Hebrew, and Latin is relatively better known.